 - A visual inspection of rough piping and components shall be completed before piping is covered.
 Piping system shall comply with approved plans.

-- Hydrostatic pressure test required for new installations and for tenant finish-outs with twenty (20) or more heads added or relocated.
+- A hydrostatic pressure test is required for new installations and for tenant finish-outs with twenty (20) or more heads added or relocated.
 Hydrostatic test shall be at 200psi for two (2) hours for all systems.
 All joints shall be fully exposed during inspection.

 - This inspection shall be conducted after all the drywall and millwork is completed.
 This inspection is to verify system coverage is still adequate after the initial hydrostatic pressure test.
 This will enable the Fire Marshal’s Office and the fire protection contractor to identify any deficiencies and make any necessary changes.
 Installation tag and current State of Texas inspection tag shall be in place after acceptance by the Fire Marshal.
 Knox FDC plugs/caps, FDC sign (red sign with 6" white letters) and fire riser room identification (4" letters) shall be installed prior to Certificate of Occupancy inspection.